matthiasdaues/howFar_howMuch_howMany/02_doc/osm_import_road_network_for_routing.md

 1. import all highways with type, name and surface tags as attributes
 2. add the area_type attribute for all non-road-types by
    1. find the st_intersects spatial relation to enclosing features and
-      1. adding the "landuse" tag
+      1. add the "landuse" tag
-      2. adding the "leisure" tag
+      2. add the "leisure" tag
-      3. adding the tags as arrays to compensate for paths crossing several type areas
+      3. add the tags as arrays to compensate for paths crossing several type areas
 3. Prune the road network based on
    1. road type
    2. area type